Cempoala: Aztec conquest

-Spaniards and Totonacs shared the same goal.
-In August 1519, Cortés and 40 Totonac captains, which by a lower estimate equates to around 8000 soldiers, and 400 porters left for Tenochtitlan.
-The effort ended with the fall of Tenochtitlan and Moctezuma II, the Aztec Tlatoani, as hostage.
+The Spaniards and Totonacs shared the same goal.
+In August 1519, Cortés and 40 Totonac captains, which by a lower estimate equates to around 8000 soldiers, and 400 porters embarked upon a long journey into the highlands to Tenochtitlan, using the same routes used to transport maize.
+The effort ended with the fall of Tenochtitlan and Moctezuma II, the Aztec tlatoani, being taken hostage.

+On 27 May 1520, the Battle of Cempoala was fought here between the forces of Pánfilo de Narváez and the forces of Hernán Cortés, the latter being supported by a small number of indigenous soldiers.

+Colonial period

+The Spaniards called Cempoala Villa Viciosa ("fertile town") for its many festivals, vast orchards, and gardens and the festive and joyful character of its inhabitants.
+It was later known as New Seville for its resemblance, as per the Spaniards, with the Iberian town.

+After the victory and conquest, the people of Cempoala were relocated, Christianized, banned from practicing their ancient cults, and were enslaved to work new Spanish sugar cane fields.
+Between 1575 and 1577 a smallpox (matlazahuatl) epidemic decimated the population.
+It is estimated that two million people lost their lives in Mesoamerica due to this epidemic.
+The city was totally abandoned, and the few survivors moved to the city of Xalapa.
+The city was then lost to history until archaeologist Francisco del Paso y Troncoso rediscovered it.

 Site

 The Cempoala complex site is an assembly of impressive public spaces and fortress-like buildings surrounded by vegetation.
 The structures were built with stones from the nearby river, joined with mortar, and covered with lime made from burning shells and snails.
 This added a silver-like luster to their appearance when viewed from a distance.

 As the political-religious center of the city, it included the "Place of accounts", as it was referred by the Mexica rulers, because it was where taxes and tributes from the region were collected.

 Structures with often overlooked historic importance are in the part of the site now known as walled system IV.
 It was here that Cortés successfully faced the forces of Pánfilo de Narváez, thus consolidating his leadership in the colonization of the Mexican territory.